Summerland Oil Field: Setting

 Detail of the Summerland Field, showing locations of former piers and oil platforms.

 The formerly productive region of the Summerland Oil Field is on the coast of southern Santa Barbara County, about four miles (6 km) east of the city of Santa Barbara, and includes most of the town of Summerland, as well as adjacent parts of Montecito.
 It covers an area of a bit more than a square mile – 740 acre – of which 380, a little more than half, is onshore.

 The climate is Mediterranean, with an equable temperature regime year-round, and most of the precipitation falling between October and April in the form of rain.
 Freezes are rare.
 Runoff is towards the ocean.
 Bluffs rise sharply behind the beach, but rather than having an extended plateau behind the bluffs, as is the case along much of the south coast of Santa Barbara County, the land rises with a moderate slope towards the Santa Ynez Mountains.
 The town of Summerland is built on the coast-facing part of this hillside, taking advantage of the ocean view, with modern residential and commercial development covering long-abandoned oil wells.
 The offshore part of the main Summerland field was in shallow water adjacent to the beach, and was drilled from piers.
 A popular beach extends the length of the former oil field, immediately below the town, and a park – Lookout Park – sits atop the bluffs.

-Summerland Offshore Oil Field is a separate field in the Santa Barbara Channel about one and a half miles offshore, but within the 3-mile limit inside of which oil leasing is subject to state rather than federal regulation.
+Summerland Offshore Oil Field is a separate field in the Santa Barbara Channel about one and a half miles offshore, but within the 3-mile limit within which oil leasing is subject to state rather than federal regulation.
 Two oil platforms, named Hilda and Hazel, formerly stood on this field; Chevron Corp. dismantled them in 1996 and production from this field ended.
 The Carpinteria Offshore Oil Field, about four miles (6 km) to the southeast, also once contained a pair of platforms dismantled that same year, and its three remaining platforms outside the 3 mi limit are visible from the shore at Summerland.